-JCS have been an important ALMP programme in Germany in terms of the number of individuals receiving support and the amount spend.
-Although their importance has decreased in recent years, they are still used in particular in East Germany on a large scale.
-Our empirical analysis aims to extend the existing literature on the effects of JCS to incorporate the timing of events approach of Abbring and van den Berg (2003).
+JCS have been an important ALMP programme in Germany in terms of the number of individuals receiving support and the amount spent.
+Although their importance has decreased in recent years, they are still used in particular on a large scale in eastern Germany.
+Our empirical analysis aims to extend the existing literature on the effects of JCS to incorporate the timing-of-events approach of Abbring and van den Berg (2003).
 Our analysis investigates whether JCS are able to reduce the unemployment duration of participants.
 In the empirical model the timing of treatment within the unemployment spell affects the distribution of the unemployment duration.
-The econometric analysis is based on a bivariate mixed proportional hazard model, where the transition rates into employment and into programmes are modelled simultaneously.
+The econometric analysis is based on a bivariate mixed proportional hazard model, where the transition rates into employment and into programmes are specified simultaneously.
 Selectivity problems with respect to programme participation are solved by allowing the transition rates to depend on observable and unobservable characteristics.

 The empirical analysis is based on an inflow-sample of individuals who entered unemployment in the months June, August and October 2000.
 The information is merged from several administrative sources of the FEA.
-The estimates for a basic model where the treatment effect is specified as a time-invariant shift of the hazard rate shows a significant negative effect of JCS on the transition rate into employment.
-However, if we take the time spent within JCS into account as well, the effect becomes more negative, i.e., JCS are apparently associated with a locking-in effect.
+The estimates for a basic model where the treatment effect is specified as a timeinvariant shift of the hazard rate shows a significant negative effect of JCS on the transition rate into employment.
+However, if we take the time spent within JCS into account as well, the effect becomes more negative, i.e. JCS are apparently associated with a locking-in effect.
 The analysis of an extended model that allows for a time-varying treatment effect shows that participation in a JCS is associated with a strong negative effect, which appears immediately after the programme has finished.
 Subsequent to this period, we find a slight positive effect, which is located approximately in the period from six up to twelve months after the programme has finished.
 However, this effect is not strong enough to result in a positive total effect.
 A further extended model allows the treatment effect to vary over several observable characteristics.
 However, the estimates do not suggest a heterogenous treatment effect with respect to the selected observable characteristics.

-Summarising the results, we find that JCS in East Germany increase the individual unemployment duration of the participants.
-This effect results from a locking-in effect and a strong negative effect on the transition rate into employment which is especially observable for the period directly after the programme is completed, and when the participants re-enter unemployment.
+Summarising the results, we find that JCS in eastern Germany increase the individual unemployment duration of the participants.
+This results from a locking-in effect and a strong negative effect on the transition rate into employment which is especially observable for the period directly after the programme is completed, and when the participants re-enter unemployment.
+Despite this clear negative finding, we cannot make any statements about the impact of JCS on subsequent unemployment spells or on the stability of employment periods.